brianalwillis/wireshark-packet-analysis/README.md

 <img width="945" height="357" alt="Lab 37" src="https://github.com/user-attachments/assets/ab4d44df-aedd-4ad8-9ce7-afbdc2881bce" /></br>

 This simulation demonstrates how credentials sent via `HTTP Basic Authentication` and `FTP` are transmitted in plaintext (or easily decoded) over the network, making them vulnerable to interception.
-Capturing this traffic with Wireshark clearly shows usernames and passwords, highlighting the need for secure protocols such as HTTPS and SFTP.
+Capturing this traffic with Wireshark clearly shows usernames and passwords, highlighting the need for secure protocols such as `HTTPS` and `SFTP`.

 ---